 Dubner focuses on Kelly's life: His travels, family, and entrepreneurship.
-The trip made a brief appearance in the conversation when Dubner asked if Kelly had ever dropped acid.
+The trip was touched on briefly.
+Dubner asked if Kelly had ever dropped acid.

-That's when the heralded editor said something that I had a hard time letting go of:
+That's when the heralded editor said something I didn't understand:

 "There's nothing more boring than hearing about someone else's acid trip!"

-They both laughed about it -- albeit nervously -- and then Kelly said he dropped acid for the first and only time on his 50th birthday.
+They both laughed, nervously.
+Then Kelly said he dropped acid for the first and only time on his 50th birthday.
 He said he had a professional guide.
 He said he saw God.
 And then they moved on to other, "more interesting" topics.

-I was stranded: How can such a smart and worldly guy consider someone else's acid story boring?
+I was baffled: How could such a smart, worldly person consider his own acid story boring?

-After all, I've never done acid.
+I mean, I've never done acid.
 According to Stephen Dubner, neither has he.
-So why is Kelly assuming that the audience wouldn't be at least curious about his unique experience?
+So why is Kelly assuming that the audience wouldn't be at least curious about his experience?
 Is he being squeamish?
-Was the trip that bad?
+Was it a bad trip?

-It made sense... and Kelly's right: Acid stories are a bore.
+It made sense.
+Kelly is right: Acid stories are a bore.

-My copywriting wheels started turning and -- in true Freakonomics fashion -- I decided to juxtapose a couple of concepts for this post...
+So, in true Freakonomics fashion, I decided to juxtapose a couple concepts.